• Skip to primary navigation

 Amish Poor Man's Steak Recipe

 Poor Man's Steak are fat juicy burgers that have been dipped in flour, fried in butter, and smothered in mushroom gravy.
-Delicious served with mashed potatoes or noodles.
+Delicious served with mashed potatoes or buttered noodles.

-5 from 2 votes
+4.70 from 10 votes

 Print Recipe Pin Recipe